mauvilsa/tesseract-recognize/README.md

 tesseract from the default package repositories (see the respective [docker hub page](https://hub.docker.com/r/mauvilsa/tesseract-recognize/)).

-The docker images only include language files for recognition of English, so for additional languages you need to get the corresponding files and make them accessible to the container.
-To install first pull the docker image of your choosing, using a command such as:
+To install first pull the docker image of your choosing, using a command such
+as:

     TAG="SELECTED_TAG_HERE"
     docker pull mauvilsa/tesseract-recognize:$TAG

+The basic docker image only includes language files for recognition of English, so for additional languages you need to provide to the docker container the corresponding tessdata files.
+There is also an additional docker image that can be used to create a volume that includes all languages from the tesseract-ocr-* ubuntu packages.
+To create this volume run the following:

+    docker pull mauvilsa/tesseract-recognize-langs:ubuntu18.04-pkg
+    docker run \
+      --rm \
+      --mount source=tesseract-ocr-tessdata,destination=/usr/share/tesseract-ocr/4.00/tessdata \
+      -it mauvilsa/tesseract-recognize-langs:ubuntu18.04-pkg

-Then there are two possible ways of using it, through a command line interface or through a REST API.
+Then there are two possible ways of using the tesseract-recognize docker image, through a command line interface or through a REST API, as explained in the next two sections.

 ## Command line interface